The Arduin Adventure: Reception

-Shannon Appelcline commented that The Arduin Adventure, one of the two final, professional, boxed products, contributed to Grimoire Games "looking like a gaming company really finding its feet.
+Shannon Appelcline commented that The Arduin Adventure was one of the last two professionally produced boxed products from Grimoire Games, which contributed to the company "looking like a gaming company really finding its feet.
 However, The Arduin Adventure was something more: it marked a new direction for Arduin itself."
 He noted that "This product also fulfilled some of Hargrave's desire for a 'new game' that he'd written about when he finished The Runes of Doom.
 He hadn't wanted to get away from Arduin so much as from D&D. Though the Arduin Adventure game system was still clearly D&D-derived, it was a first step away that introduced some new rules, most notably a totally new initiative system called 'CF' (coordination factor).
 This movement away from D&D was a path that Hargrave would continue walking for the rest of his life."
 He felt that "The general organization of The Arduin Adventure — with one and two-page chapters each covering a basic concept — was quite innovative and definitely ahead of its time."
 Appelcline concluded that "The Arduin Adventure wasn't well-received by the industry at the time.
 By 1980 or 1981, a bare-bones not-quite-retroclone of OD&D wasn't that exciting — except to Arduin players, of course, who had long needed this skeleton to hang their games upon.
 If anything, the reception has cooled since then.
 Whereas The Arduin Trilogy is still appreciated and respected for its gonzo imagination and the Arduin Dungeons for their unforgiving nature, The Arduin Adventure is very much an artifact of its time."